 ACEP scale

-The following scale has been developed by the Americal College of Emergency Physicians (ACEP) and it assesses the diagnostic quality of images using a categorical scale from 1 to 5.
+The following scale has been developed by the American College of Emergency Physicians (ACEP) and it assesses the diagnostic quality of images using a categorical scale from 1 to 5.
 The independent cardiology readers will assess all the clips from all the views acquired by both the RNs and the sonographers using this scale.